 Conos (Clustering on Network of Samples) is a tool for the joint analysis of heterogeneous collections of scRNA-seq datasets, such as collections combining multiple individuals, conditions, tissues, or technological platforms.
 Please see the publication for a detailed description and analysis examples, as well as the GitHub repository for hands-on tutorials and source code.

 RNA velocity estimation

-velocyto framework predicts movement of cells in transcriptional space, by estimating the first derivative of the transcriptional state - RNA velocity.
-This provides basis for quantitative modeling of dynamic biological processes, such as cell differentiation, or perturbation response.
+velocyto is a framework which predicts the movement of cells in transcriptional space, by estimating the first derivative of the transcriptional state - RNA velocity.
+This provides a basis for quantitative modeling of dynamic biological processes, such as cell differentiation, or perturbation response.

 Single Cell Transcriptional Analysis

-SCDE pacakge provides routines for analysis of single-cell RNA-seq data.
+The SCDE package provides routines for analysis of single-cell RNA-seq data.
 It is based on the probabilistic mixture error model, which is used to implement differential expression, subpopulation analysis and other tasks on the data.

 Transposable Element Analyzer

 The Tea pipeline is designed to identify insertions of repetitive elements (such as LINE1 repeats or endogenous retroviral elements) in the human genomes.
 Its primary aim is to detect novel repeat insertions occurring in somatic tissues (e.g. cancerous tumors), however it is also capable of detecting instances of repeat insertions polymorphic among individuals.

 Repeat Enrichment Estimator

 The software, developed during PI's fellowship in the Park Lab, provides means to estimate the enrichment of repetitive elements in the short-read sequencing data.
 For details, please refer to the manuscript.
 The implementation, custom sequence assemblies are available from the Park Lab server, which also provides a web interface for running the analysis.